 - Product samples

 Don’t be intimidated if you don’t have these items.
-Depending on the buyer and your stage of business development, a quick “get to know you chat” and a handshake might be all you are looking to do right now.
+Depending on the buyer and your stage of business development, a quick “get to know you chat” and a handshake might be right.
 The buyers we invite are friendly and are there to educate and inform as well as to source product.

 Here are some questions you might like to ask: